What are the activities of the Order of the Holy Sepulchre?

 In fact, it is the central organ of the Order’s governing body which coordinates the entire aid sent to the Latin Patriarchate, which counts 68 parishes, 44 schools and 90,000 faithful, in Jordan, Palestine, Israel and Cyprus.
 The Patriarchate’s institutions, in particular parishes and schools, are always the main focus of this material solidarity which, to a lesser extent, also contributes to specific restoration or construction projects which are always authorized by the Grand Magisterium in Rome.
 The global amount of aid sent to the Holy Land is close to 10 million Euros each year.

 As part of the Reunion of Aid Agencies for the Oriental Churches, the Order of the Holy Sepulchre also contributes to projects in other Biblical lands, such as Egypt or Lebanon.

-Knights and Ladies are also attentive to being involved within the life of their dioceses, following the directives of the Grand Master, to respond to the needs of the poor, such as welcoming refugees and migrants.
+Knights and Dames are also attentive to being involved within the life of their dioceses, following the directives of the Grand Master, to respond to the needs of the poor, such as welcoming refugees and migrants.